nystrom/rivo/docs/design.md

 A qualified name consists of a module name (which is just a qualified name) a `::` and a simple name (as above).

-## Imports

-An import takes a module name and a selector.

-	import M::()              // import no definitions from M import M::_               // import all definitions from M import M::x               // import only x from M import M::(x -> y)        // import only x from M, renaming to y import M::(x -> ())       // do not import x from M

-The set of names imported from a given path is computed as:

-	all names from M if M::_
-	minus
-	all names from M if M::()
-	minus
-    x if M::(x -> ())
-    plus
-    x if M::x
-    plus
-    x (as y) if M::(x -> y)

-Without a module name, an `import` imports from the enclosing scope.
-That is, the following are equivalent:

-	import x
-	import parent::x

 ## Terms